No Fire Zone: Controversy

 The Government of Sri Lanka have also been active in trying to prevent the film being seen.
-Just prior to No Fire Zone being screened at the Film south Asia festival in Nepal, the Nepalese government were pressurised by the Government of Sri Lanka into trying to have the advertised screening stopped.
-The organisers of the festival bravely ignored the ban and held two screenings rather than the single advertised screening.
+Just prior to No Fire Zone being screened at the Film South Asia festival in Nepal, the Nepalese government were pressurised by the Government of Sri Lanka into trying to have the advertised screening stopped.
+The organisers of the festival ignored the ban and held two screenings rather than the single advertised screening.

 Again in Malaysia, despite the film having already been screened at the Malaysian parliament, a private human rights organisation screening of the film in Kuala Lumpur was raided and the organisers arrested.